-Once done with these steps, you see the huge drop in the memory consumption percentage.
+Once done with these steps, you see a massive drop in the memory consumption percentage.

 Clear space in Gmail

-We recommend you to delete the emails which include attachments more than 10 MB, this is the main reason for occupying the storage.
+We recommend you delete the emails which include attachments of more than 10 MB; this is the main reason for occupying the storage.

 To delete the files above 10 MB, in the search box, type

-You can replace 10 with any digit, this means if you replace with 15, the files above 15 MB will appear in the search result.
+You can replace 10 with any digit; this means if you return with 15, the files above 15 MB will appear in the search result.

 Select the email from the search result to delete.
 You can also select all to delete at once.

-The emails shifted to trash, go to the Trash folder, permanently delete them.
+The emails shifted to trash, went to the Trash folder, permanently deleted them.

 Free up space in Google Photos